Fmahlow/Auto-Tune/README.md

 We aim to:
 - [ ] Refactor the code into a reproducible and modular pipeline
 - [ ] Add documentation and usage instructions
-- [ ] Enable easier integration of new concepts and data sources
-- [ ] Expand the system to include bias diagnostics and cultural sensitivity validation

 ---